 However, this causes multiple problems with various parts of Cloudera

-Manager and CDP.
+Manager and CDH.
 Therefore, Cloudera does not support mounting

 /tmp with the